Kula, Manisa

+Kula (from Külə, land of ashes) is a municipality and district of Manisa Province, Turkey.
+Its area is 981 km2, and its population is 43,227 (2022).
+The town lies at an elevation of 635 m.

 History

+Suleiman, the ruler of Germiyan (r.
+1361–87), relocated his capital from Kütahya to Kula after granting the Ottomans control of much of his realm, as part of the dowry payment for the marriage of his daughter Devletşah Hatun with the Ottoman prince and future sultan Bayezid I (r.
+1389–1402).

 From 1867 until 1922, Kula was part of the Aidin Vilayet of the Ottoman Empire.
 Until at least 1923, the town was inhabited by a mixed population of Christians and Muslims.
 The Christian population was composed of Turkified descendants of the original Greek inhabitants of the town, as well as by more recent immigrants from Samos and other Aegean islands.

+Composition

+There are 60 neighbourhoods in Kula District: